ShuaiZhou302/ShuaiZhou302/README.md

 Check my [Homepage](https://shuaizhou302.github.io/) for more information.
 - 🏫 I’m a senior undergraduate at South China University of Technology, major in Robotics Engineering.
-- 💼 I’m currently a Research intern at Carnegie Mellon University and Shanghai Jiao Tong University.
+- 💼 I’m currently a Research intern at Carnegie Mellon University.
+Previously with UC Irvine and Shanghai Jiao Tong University.
 - 🤖 I’m working on Robot learning at CMU ME, Multi-Robot Motion Planning at CMU RI and SJTU JI.
 - ✈ I spent half of my sophomore year in UC Berkeley exchange.
 I have traveled a lot, CA, NV, AZ, UT, PA, NY, NJ, CT...
 - 🏸 I play badminton and used to play competitively.